-The annual weekend of sparklers, parades and sending your neighbours smoke signals is upon us, and there’s no other way I wish I could be spending the 4th of July than on the great American open road, visiting the weirdest and kitschiest roadside attractions America has to offer…
+The annual weekends of sparklers, parades and sending your neighbours smoke signals is soon upon us, and there’s no other way I wish I could be spending the 4th of July than on the great American open road, visiting the weirdest and kitschiest roadside attractions America has to offer…

 However, since I’m a (half) American in Paris, I’ve made do with wanderlusting over this endless and fantastic collection of vintage postcards from the Jordan Smith Archive called Cardboard America.
 The nostalgic website is definitely worth a little procrastinating in between BBQs this weekend and of course I’ve already gone through the entire thing to pick out my favourites…

 Above: Flintstone’s Bedrock City – Custer, South Dakota.
 “Be sure to stop at the Flintstone Drive-Inn after your tour of the village.
 Have a cooling drink and order from the prehistoric menu” (1969).

 Elephant Hotel – Atlantic City, New Jersey

 Written on the back: The only elephant in the world you can go through and come out alive.
 This famous building was erected in 1885.
 The elephant contains ten rooms; its interior is visited by thousands.

 Mailed from Atlantic City, New Jersey to Mr. And Mrs. R. Scott of Newburgh, New York on July 13, 1956: